mlberkeley/bootcamp/README.md

 This is where all Machine Learning at Berkeley's Bootcamp material is housed.
 Feel free to use for pedagogical purposes!

-Slides are available in "presentation/" folder.
+Slides are available on this google drive https://drive.google.com/drive/folders/0B_WdXIV-ueK1eTh6Z19NQ01MUjg

 Table of Contents
 ====